RustyUtils/.github/profile/README.md

 # RustyUtils

-This is a project by Thamognya Kodi to learn more about rust to convert all coreutils to rust.
+This is a project by Thamognya Kodi to learn more about rust to convert all coreutils with maybe a few other cli apps I like to rust.

 All of the code is under AGPL-3.0-or-later unless specified.